CLOUD PHONE • ADMINISTRATION

 - A missed call log can show you who is waiting for a call back or those who might have left a voicemail.
 You can then return individual calls quickly with RingOut.
 Click any phone number for single-touch dialling.

 - You can improve your company’s customer service efforts by using call logs together with call recording (both included with RingCentral MVP) to listen to calls after they occur.
 This enables managers to stay on top of any conversation and make performance-related interpretations.
 Accessing your company’s call logs also enables you to anticipate customer needs and determine who calls your company the most and why.
-You'll need to include privacy notices on your business phone line if you do in order to meet regulations in the United Kingdom.

 How to manage call logs with RingCentral